 When it comes to water, most experts recommend drinking to quench your thirst.
 This probably means eight to ten 8-oz. servings of water-based liquids a day.
 Over consumption of water is not going to increase milk supply and may actually have the opposite effect.
 If you find breastfeeding makes you thirstier than usual – which many women do – drink a bit more water to stay hydrated.
 Light yellow urine is a good indication that you are drinking plenty of water.

 As you are listening to your body during this sacred time, be sure to maintain healthy habits beyond nutrition.
 Exercise while breastfeeding is usually fine for new moms and often encouraged, as it helps keep up your energy level and releases feel-good hormones that compliment the happy hormones you get from breastfeeding.
-Try incorporating your baby into your exercise while breastfeeding by doing yoga or talking walks in our sport wirefree nursing bra.
+Try incorporating your baby into your exercise while breastfeeding by doing yoga or talking walks in The Danika, our uber-cute nursing sports bra.

 Be sure to get plenty of relaxation and sleep too.
 Breastfeeding and caring for an infant is draining on your body so carve out time for rest and solid sleep.
-In our front closure leisure bras and easy-access nursing sleep bras, you'll be ready for feedings when nap time is over!
+In our easy-access leisure bras and sleep bras - like The Meryl, The Felicity, and The Serenity - you'll be ready for feedings when nap time is over!